 uwkv Innovation fund

-  The 2022 funding cycle has closed.
-If you have an innovative project in Kennebec County that needs funding, please check back in spring 2023 to apply.
+UWKV does not have funding available to open the Innovation Fund in 2023.
+If you have an innovative project in Kennebec County that needs funding, please check back in spring 2024.

 Augusta Teen Center—$30,000

 Augusta Teen Center's (ATC's) Edge Program gives Kennebec County teenagers the skills and training that will allow them to explore different job and career options before entering the workforce.
 The Edge Program, which is geared toward teens in ATC's Diversion to Assets and Alternative to Suspension programs, will match youth with local businesses that will teach and grow basic workplace skills that they may not otherwise have the opportunity to develop.
 Community partners in Augusta may support the program by offering host sites, mock interviews and resume assistance.